raspberrypilearning/animated-signs/en/step_2.md

 ## Animated signs

+To get started, connect your Sense HAT to your Raspberry Pi and open `mu` from the programming menu on your Raspberry Pi.
+If you don't have a Sense HAT, you can use the emulator on [trinket.io](https://trinket.io/sense-hat).
+Just delete any code that is there already!

 --- task ---

 1\.
 To program our Raspberry Pi Sense HAT, we first need to `import` some code to use it's functions.
 We also can define some colours using RGB (red, green and blue) colour codes.
 I'm just going to use a code for green and one for nothing(when I want the LED to turn off).
 To find more colour codes, check out [this website](https://flaviocopes.com/rgb-color-codes/)